-That \DES,LLC\\\, the Applicant herein, acknowledges that DES, LLC may have obligations pursuant to this Application consistent with the Public Utility Code of the Commonwealth of Pennsylvania, Title 66 of the Pennsylvania Consolidated Statutes; or with other applicable statutes or regulations including Emergency Orders which may be issued verbally or in writing during any emergency situations that may unexpectedly develop from time to time in the course of doing business in Pennsylvania.
+That DES, LLC, the Applicant herein, acknowledges that DES, LLC may have obligations pursuant to this Application consistent with the Public Utility Code of the Commonwealth of Pennsylvania, Title 66 of the Pennsylvania Consolidated Statutes; or with other applicable statutes or regulations including Emergency Orders which may be issued verbally or in writing during any emergency situations that may unexpectedly develop from time to time in the course of doing business in Pennsylvania.

-That \DES, LLC\\\\\, the Applicant herein, asserts that it possesses the requisite technical, managerial, and financial fitness to render natural gas supply service within the Commonwealth of Pennsylvania and that the Applicant will abide by all applicable federal and state laws and regulations and by the decisions of the Pennsylvania Public Utility Commission.
+That DES, LLC, the Applicant herein, asserts that it possesses the requisite technical, managerial, and financial fitness to render electric service within the Commonwealth of Pennsylvania and that the Applicant will abide by all applicable federal and state laws and regulations and by the decisions of the Pennsylvania Public Utility Commission.

-That \\DES, LLC\\\\\, the Applicant herein, certifies to the Commission that it is subject to and will pay, the full amount of taxes imposed by Articles II and XI of the Act of March 4, 1971 (P.L.
-6, No. 2), known as the Tax Reform Act of 1971 and any tax imposed by Chapter 22 of Title 66.
-The Applicant acknowledges that failure to pay such taxes or otherwise comply with the taxation requirements of, shall be cause for the Commission to revoke the license of the Applicant.
-The Applicant acknowledges that it shall report to the Commission its jurisdictional natural gas sales for ultimate consumption, for the previous year or as otherwise required by the Commission.
+That DES, LLC, Applicant herein, certifies to the Commission that it is subject to, will pay, and in the past has paid, the full amount of taxes imposed by Articles II and XI of the Act of March 4, 1971 (P.L.
+6, No. 2), known as the Tax Reform Act of 1971 and any tax imposed by Chapter 28 of Title 66.
+The Applicant acknowledges that failure to pay such taxes or otherwise comply with the taxation requirements of Chapter 28, shall be cause for the Commission to revoke the license of the Applicant.
+The Applicant acknowledges that it shall report to the Commission its jurisdictional Gross Receipts and power sales for ultimate consumption, for the previous year or as otherwise required by the Commission.
 The Applicant also acknowledges that it is subject to 66 Pa.
 C.S. §506 (relating to the inspection of facilities and records).

-Applicant, by filing of this application waives confidentiality with respect to its state tax information in the possession of the Department of Revenue, regardless of the source of the information, and shall consent to the Department of Revenue providing that information to the Pennsylvania Public Utility Commission.
+As provided by 66 Pa.
+C.S. §2810 (C)(6)(iv), Applicant, by filing of this application waives confidentiality with respect to its state tax information in the possession of the Department of Revenue, regardless of the source of the information, and shall consent to the Department of Revenue providing that information to the Pennsylvania Public Utility Commission.

-That \DES, LLC\\\\\, the Applicant herein, acknowledges that it has a statutory obligation to conform with 66 Pa.
-C.S. §506, and the standards and billing practices of 52 PA.
+That DES,LLC, the Applicant herein, acknowledges that it has a statutory obligation to conform with 66 Pa.
+C.S. §506, §2807 (C), §2807(D)(2), §2809(B) and the standards and billing practices of 52 PA.
 Code Chapter 56.

-That the Applicant agrees to provide all consumer education materials and information in a timely manner as requested by the Commission's Office of Communications or other Commission bureaus.
-Materials and information requested may be analyzed by the Commission to meet obligations under applicable sections of the law.
+That the Applicant agrees to provide all consumer education materials and information in a timely manner as requested by the Bureau of Public Liaison or other Commission bureaus.
+Materials and information requested may be a nalyzed by the Commission to meet obligations under applicable sections of the law.

-That the facts above set forth are true and correct/true and correct to the best of his/her knowledge, information, and belief.
+That the facts above set forth are true and correct to the best of his knowledge, information, and belief.